Hywan/gutenberg-parser-rs/README.md

 #### WebAssembly

-To compile the parser to a [WebAssembly] file, run:
+To compile the parser to a [WebAssembly] binary, run:

 ```sh
 $ just build-wasm